 Belize was once the heartland of the Maya civilization.
 Today, with fewer than 400,000 inhabitants living in just less than 9,000 square miles, Belize has the lowest population density in all of Central America.
 To put that into perspective, if we were to directly compare the size of Belize to the United States or the United Kingdom, for example, Belize is a little bigger than the state of New Jersey, and would t almost exactly into the UK country of Wales.

 Small, yet packed with adventures!

-Despite its small size, Belize boasts some of the most incredible sight-seeing destinations in the world.
-Belize is home to the largest living barrier reef in the Western Hemisphere and is famous for its mysterious Great Blue Hole, which is ranked as one of The 10 Most Amazing Places on Earth by The Discovery Channel.
+Despite its small size, Belize boasts some of the most incredible sightseeing destinations in the world.
+Belize is home to the largest living barrier reef in the Western Hemisphere and is famous for its mysterious Great Blue Hole, which is one of the 10 Most Amazing Places on Earth by The Discovery Channel.
 Inland, Belize is home to the world’s first and only Jaguar Preserve, an astounding number of ancient Maya sites, and the tallest waterfall in all of Central America – The 1000 Foot Falls.

 Belize, a laid back destination

 If you are accustomed to a fast-paced lifestyle, Belize can take some getting used to… Belize has its own version of island time.
 “Right now” may mean a little while. “

 This laid-back approach extends further, into food.
 Some of the best traditional Belizean food is slow-cooked and hard to resist.
 If you’re in the mood for fast food, the closest thing you’ll find comes fresh from the fryer at one of Belize’s many Chinese fried chicken stops.
 Every menu is unique.
 There are no international fast-food chains here, not a single one.